- A banking app allows you to send and receive money, view previous transactions, make deposits and pay the bills from your smartphone or laptop

 Before you decide to create a banking app and hire a team of developers, it is worth closely looking at the market leaders and their business models.
 How they approached mobile banking application development and what stands them out.
 We picked three outstanding banking products from different regions: the United States, Russia, and Germany.

-Chime is an American fintech company that started in 2014 and rapidly became one of the main players in mobile banking app development.
+Chime is an American fintech company that started in 2014 and rapidly became one of the main players in neobank app development.
 About themselves, the startup says: “Chime is a financial technology company, not a bank.”
-It is because banking services and debit cards are provided not by Chime directly, but by partners: real banks and fintech corporations.
+It is because banking services, mobile payment tools, and debit cards are provided not by Chime directly, but by partners: real banks and fintech corporations.

 The banking app quickly became famous because of its user-friendly UI/UX design, simple and straightforward copywriting, and minimalistic set of offered services.
 Now it serves as a role model for many mobile banking application development projects.